jazzsequence/museum-core/readme.txt

 * removed base color from h tags (conflicted with themeroller stylesheets and overrode body color)
 * removed thead background color (kind of ugly anyway, and looks horrible with certain color palettes)
 * added an option to add custom css
+* changed the version for a major revision
+* rewrote the theme options page so each option is in its own separate function (to make building theme options pages for child themes & using *some* options from Core, but not *all* options easier/possible)

 = Version 1.0.9 =